 How do you prepare spinach for salad?

-If your baby spinach didn’t come pre-washed (it will say on the bag/plastic container), then you should wash it in cold water.
+If your baby spinach didn’t come pre-washed (it will say on the bag/plastic container), then you should wash it in cold water and then set on paper towel to dry.
 The leaves should be dry before tossing, allowing the dressing to adhere.
 I also like to remove the longer stems.
 They are edible, but I think the salad looks better without them!

 Can you eat raw spinach in a salad?